munificent/craftinginterpreters/book/local-variables.md

     Come up with something more efficient.
 Do you think the additional complexity is worth it?

-1. How do other languages handle code like:
+1. How do other languages handle code like this:

     ```lox
     var a = a;
     ```

-    What would you do?
+    What would you do if it was your language?
 Why?

 1. Many languages make a distinction between variables that can be reassigned and those that can't.
 In Java, the `final` modifier prevents you from